SamuelBrand1/MpoxUK/README.md

 3. Start the Julia REPL.
 4. Change working directory to where this repo is cloned.
 5. Enter `Pkg` mode by pressing `]`
-6. Activate the environment for `MonkeypoxUK` and download the underlying dependencies.
+6. Activate the environment for `MpoxUK` and download the underlying dependencies.
     > pkg> activate . \
     > pkg> instantiate
 7. The script `mpx_inference.jl` covers running the inference methodology.
 The script `mpxv_datawrangling.jl` loads the underlying case data into a two column matrix `mpxv_wkly` where rows are weeks and first column is reported MSM cases and second column is reported non-MSM cases.
 The Monday date for each week is given as a `Vector{Date}` array `wks`.